lzung/airbnb_reviews/README.md

 A mini project completed during the Fall 2022 session of DSCI 573 (Feature and Model Selection).

+## Results

+For this regression problem, I chose to optimize $R^2$ score to determine the best model to predict the reviews per month of Airbnb listings.
+On the test set of 19421 samples, the best model `LGBMRegressor` returned a score of 0.355.
+I have also computed a root mean squared error of 1.386, therefore the model predictions are approximately off by 1.386 reviews per month.

 ## Usage

 To replicate this analysis, you will first need to clone the repo.
 You can do so with the following command line (terminal) commands.